 There did we rejoice in God / who rules with might forever.
+R: Let the earth cry out to God with joy.

 Come and hear, all You who fear God, / and I will tell what the Holy One has done for me.
 Blessed be God, who has not rejected my prayer / or removed steadfast love from me!
+R: Let the earth cry out to God with joy.